ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

     * `InstanceName` is the name of the instance that you want to turn on and start collecting platform logs.

-7. Set the resource group where the LogDNA instance that you want to collect platform logs is running.
+7. Set the resource group where the LogDNA instance that you want to stop collecting platform logs is running.
 Run the following command: [ibmcloud target](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target)

     By default, the `default` resource group is set.